ragibson/manim-videos/black_scholes_derivation/approximate_script.md

 ("Plot shows a comparison of a normal density and a lognormal one")

-It's worth looking at what this does to the normal distribution.
+Let's take a look at what this transformation did for us.

 Here's one of those normal distributions we were looking at earlier with the negative prices.